1. There are likely to be two main types of expert report in prosecution proceedings:

 21. To exhibit the report to a witness statement (form LP70), the initials of the author and a consecutive number should be used (see [Preparing evidence for court SI178] for guidance on exhibits).
 To formally exhibit the report, the usual form of words in the witness statement is as follows:

-22. When a witness (including an expert) signs a statement on form LP70, s/he signs a declaration that states that the content of the statement is true to the best of his/her knowledge.
-The witness also accepts that s/he might be prosecuted if s/he knowingly states something which s/he knows to be untrue.
+22. When a witness (including an expert) signs a statement on form LP70, they sign a declaration that states that the content of the statement is true to the best of their knowledge.
+The witness also accepts that they might be prosecuted if they knowingly state something which they know to be untrue.
 The responsibility for the final content of the report remains with the author.

-23. The expert should exhibit any presentational material that s/he has produced, and s/he may refer to exhibits produced by others, such as photographs, sketches, models, plans, tables and graphs.
+23. The expert should exhibit any presentational material that they have produced, and they may refer to exhibits produced by others, such as photographs, sketches, models, plans, tables and graphs.
 Even in the simplest of cases, illustrative material may be very helpful in explaining the case to the court.